Answers for all those questions you might still have

 A: The Transportation Security Administration [TSA] lists items that are prohibited from being packed in carry-on and checked luggage here.*

 A: When you land at the start of your vacation, your transportation to your hotel will be waiting for you outside of the airport, after you have gone through Customs if you have purchased transfers with Vacation Express.
 They will be holding signs or standing behind kiosks that say "Vacation Express" as well as the name of the ground transportation company.
 Your travel documents will have specific details.
 From there, they will guide you to the transfer vehicle.
 If you have booked only your hotel and transportation with us, then you will need to notify us with your flight information, so we can let them know when to expect you to arrive.

 At the end of your vacation, the ground transportation company will usually be waiting outside your hotel sometime after you check-out to take you back to the airport.
 Be sure to meet with our local representative before you leave to verify your pick-up time and location.

 Please note, when flying into Cancun, there may be additional costs for ferry rides if you are staying on the islands of Cozumel and Holbox if you have not purchased them in advance through Vacation Express.

-At time of printing, there is no U.S. federally imposed limit on the amount of alcohol you may bring back with you for personal use, however, there are laws and regulations that vary from state to state.
-Generally, about one liter of alcohol per person [who are age 21 or older] may be entered into the U.S. duty-free.
+A: At time of printing, there is no U.S. federally imposed limit on the amount of alcohol you may bring back with you for personal use, however, there are laws and regulations that vary from state to state.
+Generally, about one liter of alcohol per person [who are age 21 or older] may enter into the U.S. duty-free.
 Up-to-date information can be found on the U.S. Customs and Border Protection [CBP] website here, here and here.*

-There are far too many banned items to bring back with you to list here.
+A: There are far too many banned items to bring back with you to list here.
 Thankfully, U.S. Customs and Border Protection [CBP] lists restricted and prohibited items here.*

 After You've Returned